Lambert W random variables and their applications in loss modelling: Introduction

 \section{Introduction}

-Loss modelling is an essential part of actuarial and financial mathematics.
-In the past, several distributional models are applied, and the increasing volume of data and computational power motivate using even more complex distributions to fit the data.
+{Loss modelling} is an essential part of actuarial and financial mathematics.
+Several distributional models have been applied over the years, and~the increasing volumes of data and computational power have motivated the use of even more complex distributions to fit the~data.

-The data in the actuarial and financial fields is usually skewed.
-Several classical distributions can be used to fit skewed data; moreover, a unified approach for skewing symmetric distributions is introduced by \citet{Azzalini1985}, where the shape of the normal distribution is deformed by a certain skewness parameter.
+In the actuarial and financial fields, the data are usually skewed.
+Several classical distributions can be used to fit skewed data (see, e.g.,~\citep{hogg1984,klugman2012loss}).
+A generic approach for skewing symmetric distributions was introduced in \citet{Azzalini1985}, where the shape of the normal distribution is deformed by a certain skewness parameter.
 Similarly, other asymmetric distributions (e.g., skew $t$-distribution) have been developed \citep{AzzaliniCapitanio2003}.
-A review of applications of skew-elliptical distributions in actuarial and financial mathematics is given in \citep{Adcock2015}.
+Unified overviews of skewed distributions are provided in~\citep{genton2004skew,nadarajah2003}, while a review of different applications of skew-elliptical distributions in actuarial and financial mathematics is provided in~\citep{Adcock2015}.

-In \citep{Goerg2011}, another method of generating skewness was introduced through Lambert $W$ function, that applied to symmetric distributions, can produce skewness and a heavy tail.
-In addition, the Lambert $W$ random variables can be seen as a generalization because the input distribution can be arbitrary, not necessarily symmetric.
-Instead of parametric manipulation of the original symmetric density function to introduce skewness, the random variable itself is transformed using the Lambert $W$ function.
+In \citep{Goerg2011}, another method of generating skewness {was} introduced through the Lambert $W$ function that, when applied to symmetric distributions, can produce skewness and a heavy tail.
+In~addition, Lambert $W$ random variables can be seen as a generalization, as the input distribution can be arbitrary and not necessarily symmetric.
+When using the Lambert $W$ function, instead of using the parametric manipulation of the original symmetric density function to introduce skewness, the~random variable itself is transformed.

+{Another Lambert \textit{W} transformation related to random variables was studied in \citep{witkovsky2014}, namely, a class of log-Lambert \textit{W} random variables with applications to likelihood-based inference of normal random variables.}

+{A different approach using the Lambert \textit{W} function was introduced in \citep{iriarte2020,iriarte2021}, where the transformation is applied to the cumulative distribution function of the continuous positive valued random variable.}

+The Lambert \textit{W} function has proven useful in mathematics, physics, chemistry, biology, engineering, risk theory, and other fields, though it has been less widely used in statistical modelling. {Nonetheless, there are a number of noteworthy examples.
+In \citep{peterson2021}, the~Lambert $W$ approach was applied to normalize a vector regardless of its actual distribution.
+The~use of the Lambert $W$ distribution in matrix factorization with an implementation in probabilistic programming was presented in \citep{klami2019lambert}.} The Lambert $W$ function has been used to derive the exact distribution of the likelihood ratio test statistic and to solve related problems in \citep{stehlik2003,stehlik2006,stehlik2014}.